 Shoulder and elbow injuries, generally caused by overuse, are the most common injuries sustained by baseball players.
 These injuries usually begin as a nagging ache or pain, but can sideline players if not treated in the early stages.
 Fortunately for Stroube, he returned to the mound in competitive play just four months after he first visited the Institute.

 “Quinn has had a great outcome,” said Dr. Sabonghy.
-“We let things heal and then we got him the right rehabilitation at the IRONMAN Institute.”
+“We let things heal and then we got him the right rehabilitation at the Rockets Institute.”

 “I’m feeling a lot better now and I’m throwing at full speed,” said Stroube, who also plays select ball with Team Mizuno.
 “In fact, I think I’m now throwing faster than I ever have.”